Hungary passes anti-graft law to avoid loss of EU funds | Politics

 Hungary's parliament passed the first of a series of anti-corruption bills on Monday as Budapest seeks to avoid a loss of European Union funds at a time when its economy is headed into recession and the forint has plunged to record lows.

+Orban denies that Hungary - an ex-communist country of some 10 million people - is any more corrupt than others in the EU.
+Hungary had irregularities in nearly 4% of EU funds spending in 2015-2019, according to the bloc's anti-fraud body OLAF, by far the worst result among all the 27 EU countries.

+Reuters documented in 2018 how Orban channels EU development funds to his friends and family, a practice human rights organisations say has immensely enriched his inner circle and allowed the 59-year-old to entrench himself in power.
+In more than a decade in power, Orban tightened state control over media, courts, NGOs and academia, restricted the rights of women, gay people and migrants, and clashed increasingly with liberal Western Europe which sponsors EU handouts.

 A favourable decision on the funds later this year could ease pressure on the forint and Hungarian assets, which have sold off in past weeks as emerging markets were hammered due to the U.S. dollar's surge, with Hungary's vulnerabilities making its assets especially exposed to risk aversion.
-"We expect that by mid- to end-November Hungary will make progress towards resolving the EU's conditionality mechanism, which should also unlock a deal for the recovery funds," Bank of America said in a note on Monday.

-"From Hungary's side, the cash-strapped administration has no choice but to compromise with the EU in our view."
+"We expect that by mid- to end-November Hungary will make progress towards ... a deal for the recovery funds," Bank of America said in a note on Monday.
+"The cash-strapped administration has no choice but to compromise with the EU." ($1 = 1.0185 euro)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)